WebAhead7/SimilarWords/README.md

 </p>
 <p align="center"> Find almost all the words with similar meaning to your given word via autocomplete search_box.

-<p align="center"> for every given word; provides all the words with similar meaning to help you figure out the meaning of a new word you face. </p>
+<p align="center"> For every given word; provides all the words with similar meaning to help you figure out the meaning of a new word you face. </p>

-<p align="center"> the autocomplete search depends on your input, sensitive to any letter typed in the input element </p>
+<p align="center"> The autocomplete search depends on your input, sensitive to any letter typed in the input element </p>

-Available soon!!!!!
+<p font-size="large" font-weight="bold">Available soon!!!!!
-A communication app that helps understanding the meaning of given word.
+A communication app that helps understanding the meaning of given word. </p>

 ## Built With